 Select Fiordland Travel and Visitor Information from the list below.
 Alternatively select a different area.

 Mobile-friendly - Alpine View Motel offers comfortable, affordable, and family-friendly Te Anau accommodation near the shores of Lake Te Anau.
 Located in spacious-surroundings 5mins walk to town-centre, restaurants and shops.
 BBQ area, children's adventure playground, wireless-internet available in all rooms and 12 channels of freeview TV.
 Excellent base from which to explore Te Anau, Milford Sound, Doubtful Sound and Fiordland National Park.

 We are a New Zealand based consultancy (specialising solely on New Zealand) creating innovative and imaginative self-drive itineraries tailored to your own requirements.
 We can offer you great diversity to take you off the beaten track and away from the mass tourism wherever possible to see and experience the REAL New Zealand.

 Freedom camping is permitted in many places in New Zealand but the rules vary in each community.
-Signs will usually indicate where you are not allowed to camp.
-To be certain about local camping guidelines, we recommend you ask at an i-SITE information centre, Department of Conservation visitor centre or holiday park before you stop for the night.
+To be certain about local camping regulations, we recommend you check out the freedomcamping.org website and get the Camping NZ or Camper Mate app.
+You can also ask at an i-SITE or Department of Conservation visitor centre or holiday park. #TiakiPromise

 Fiordland National Park was established in 1952 and contains stunning scenery including fiords, waterfalls and snow capped mountain peaks.
 Mitre Peak is one of the most photographed features in the park.
 Old rainforests and lakes are breathtaking and several famous tracks like the Milford, Kelper and Routeburn tracks dissect the park.
 Don't miss it.